Pranavi2002/GraphRAG_Neo4J-Project/README.md

 llm = ...         # your LLM model
 ```

-* Run `graph_demo.py` anytime — safe, idempotent, avoids duplicates.
+* `graph_demo.py` is safe to run multiple times — idempotent
-* Neo4j is the primary focus — use the Browser to visualize and verify nodes/relationships.
+* Neo4j is the primary focus; use the Browser to visualize nodes/relationships

 ---